tiagostorch/cylinder_bar_chart/README.md

 A Cylinder bar chart package for flutter.

+## Instalation

+Add cylinder_bar_chart to your dependecies and then import the packege

 ## Getting started

 To use the cylinder bar chart you just have to pass both dates and values and you can customize the colors and seperator of the bar also.